Meet the Team

 The culmination of Alien_from_europa's and Applefreak's skills, crest is the most advanced bot ever made.
 Even though he was first made for the sole purpose of rating selfies, he can now flair, remove, ban and even respond to comments and make posts.
 He passes off as human even under intense scrutiny.
 Some less than favorable people might claim that he was created after tizaki's drunken night with automod but I assure you, that's solely the ramblings of peasants jealous of superior A.I.

-I hail for the land of Australia and have been a gamer and PC user as far back as the NES/SNES days where I grew up through the evolution of both console and PC markets during the old dialup days, the good old 90's, where I played on both as I had the chance to across many of the platforms available thanks to a friend and I buying our games and systems together as we pulled the funds for them at the time up until the xbox/ps3 era that was the last foot I had in them and have made the switch to full time PC and not long after found this sub where I have been helping with where and what I can.
-I have studies and continue to apply and learn more about systems/network admin and help desk work to bring my skills to bear to help users and other mods when it comes to tech support and related needs based on the experience I have gained over the last few years in IT.
+Hailing from the land of Australia, having been a gamer and PC user as far back as the NES/SNES days; I grew up through the evolution of both console and PC markets during the old dialup days, the good old 90's, where I played on both as I had the chance to across many of the platforms available as a friend and I pulled the funds for each system and its games at the time right up to the Xbox/PS3 era which was the last foot I had in them thus having made the switch to being full time PC and not long after found this sub where I have been helping with where and what I can.

-I can mostly be found in our discord in the tech support channel providing help and advice to users when I am not doing the same on the sub as I do enjoy doing so when I see an issue others are struggling with that looks to be a nice challenge for me to solve otherwise when I have the time and find the game for it I will be streaming it through my twitch channel (which is something I am slowly improving on whilst I wait for the likes of fiber internet to roll out to get faster uploads for) and am generally active on my twitter which spiders out to the rest of my social feeds.
+I have studied, and continue to learn more about Systems/Network Administration, Help Desk and other role related skills to apply my knowledge in helping users and other mods via our discord in the tech support channel when I am not doing the same on the sub finding as many challenging issues to help resolve.
+When I have the time and find the game for it I would be streaming it through my twitch channel (which is something I am slowly improving on whilst I wait for the likes of fiber internet to roll out to get faster uploads for) and am generally active on my twitter which spiders out to the rest of my social feeds.